 A regulated market is multilateral system operated or managed in a member state by a domestic exchange operating company or a market provider, which brings together or facilitates the matching of multiple third-party buy and sell interests in financial instruments within the system in accordance with non-discretionary rules in such a way that results in a contract in those financial instruments admitted to trading under the rules and systems of the market.

 The regulated market in Austria is specifically the Official Market in the meaning of the Stock Exchange Act.
 The operation of regulated markets in Austria shall require a license issued by the FMA in accordance with the Stock Exchange Act.

 Multilateral Trading Facility (MTF)

-The operation of an MTF is an investment service that requires a license issued by the Financial Market Authority and is subject to the regulations of the Securities Supervision Act.
-In contrast, the operator of a regulated market is authorized to operate an MTF under a separate permit issued by the Financial Market Authority to this effect (cf. Art.
-2 par.
-2a Stock Exchange Act).
+The operation of an MTF is an investment service that requires a license from the FMA and is subject to the provisions of the Securities Supervision Act.
+The operator of a regulated market shall be authorized to operate an MTF under a separate permit issued by the Financial Market Authority (see Art.
+3 par.
+3 SEA 2018).